Wigan Athletic striker to continue his footballing development on loan at Ross County

 His progress has been noticed north of the border, with Kilmarnock - who signed Jordan Jones on a season-long loan last summer - also understood to be interested in a short-term arrangement.

-But Ross, who are managed by former Latics boss Malky Mackay, are expected to announce the capture of the 19-year-old this week.
+But Ross, who are managed by former Latics boss Malky Mackay, have announced the capture of the 19-year-old this week.

-“I thought we might have had more players in by now, but we’re going to try for this week some time," Mackay told the Press and Journal.
+“Josh is a very promising talent that will add to our options at the top end of the pitch,” said Mackay.

-“I would still like to try and do at least two more bits of business if we can.
+"He offers a different dynamic to what we already have, and he can play a big part in what we do between now and the end of the season.

 Ross are currently bottom of the Scottish Premiership, three points adrift of second-bottom Killie.